Chapter 15: STARKs

 This creates a fundamental trade-off.
 Higher-degree constraints let you express more complex transitions in a single step, but they blow up the prover’s work.
 A degree-8 constraint over a million-step trace produces a composition polynomial of degree ~8 million, requiring proportionally more commitment and FRI work.
 Most practical AIR systems keep constraint degree between 2 and 4, accepting more trace columns (more registers) to avoid high-degree terms.
 The art of AIR design is balancing expressiveness against this degree bottleneck.

-• Input: $P_a(1) = 1$ (accumulator starts at 1)
+- Input: $P_a(1) = 1$ (accumulator starts at 1)

-• Output: $P_a(\omega^8) = 6561$ (accumulator ends at $3^8$)
+- Output: $P_a(\omega^8) = 6561$ (accumulator ends at $3^8$)

 Each becomes a divisibility check.
 If the input requires register 0 to equal 5 at step 0, the constraint $P_0(1) = 5$ becomes $P_0(X) - 5$ vanishing at $X = 1$, quotient $(P_0(X) - 5)/(X - 1)$.

-Batching via random linear combination.
-We have multiple constraints: transition constraints (one quotient $Q_{\text{trans}}$), and boundary constraints (quotients $Q_{\text{in}}, Q_{\text{out}}$, possibly more).
+We now have multiple constraint quotients: $Q_{\text{trans}}$ for the transition, $Q_{\text{in}}$ and $Q_{\text{out}}$ for boundaries, possibly more.
 Rather than prove each separately, we batch them into a single polynomial using random challenges $\alpha_1, \alpha_2, \ldots$ (derived via Fiat-Shamir):

 $$\text{Comp}(X) = \alpha_1 Q_{\text{trans}}(X) + \alpha_2 Q_{\text{in}}(X) + \alpha_3 Q_{\text{out}}(X) + \ldots$$